dwcoder/MM-The-Gearmaker/General_Rules.md

 You are, however, welcome to ask general questions like "where were you at the time of the murder" or try and suggest a motive.
 You may also ask any questions that come to mind.

+The murderer does *not* know they are the murderer.
+Their booklet contains information they believe to be true.

 ## In summary:
 **During your own cross examination:** turn to the pages in your booklet giving information about your own cross examination, and respond accordingly.
 **During the cross examination of others:** turn to the pages in your booklet giving information about the other characters, and respond accordingly.
 Be sure to reveal information and level accusations as indicated.